Tipping is different everywhere in the world, so how about tipping etiquette in South America?

 Tipping in Argentina is voluntary, but there are unwritten standards of what a good tip is for certain services.
 Ultimately, tipping is an opportunity to leave feedback to your server.

 Tipping at restaurants and bars Ten percent is the standard tip in restaurants.
 Giving more than that is very generous and uncommon.
-It’s okay to leave less or even nothing if the service is really poor.
+It's okay to leave less or even nothing if the service is really poor.
 Bartenders will appreciate a small tip, but always place the amount in their hands and not at the counter.
-If you order a specialty cocktail, it’s all the more reason to tip.
+If you order a specialty cocktail like a Moscow Mule, it's all the more reason to tip.

 Tipping tour guides: Tour guides will be happy with 10-20% tip by the end of the tour.
 Then again, it still depends on the caliber of service.